Stabilizing Fractional Dynamical Networks Suppresses Epileptic Seizures: Results

 \subsection{Control Stabilizes Most Seizures with Failures Linked to Ill-Conditioned Optimization}

 Our stabilizing controller was applied at seizure onset for all ictal segments.
-Figure~\ref{fig:HUP68_ctrl_block_3} illustrates the effectiveness of our control design by comparing eigenvalues in the complex plane before and after applying control in Seizure 3 of HUP68.
+Figure~\ref{fig:HUP68_ctrl_block_3} illustrates the effectiveness of our control strategy by comparing eigenvalues in the complex plane before and after applying control in Seizure 3 of HUP68.
 The uncontrolled eigenvalues (red) lie near or beyond the stability boundary, while the controlled eigenvalues (blue) are well within the unit circle, satisfying the stability definition (see Methods Definition~\ref{def:stability}).
-Figure~\ref{fig:HUP68_3_raw_vs_ctrl} shows the simulated controlled iEEG data compared to the original iEEG data from the seizure onset zone (SOZ) electrodes for this patient.
+Figure~\ref{fig:HUP68_3_raw_vs_ctrl} shows the simulated controlled iEEG data compared to the original iEEG data from the seizure onset zone (SOZ) electrodes for Seizure 3 of HUP68.
 We see that the controlled iEEG signals have substantially smaller amplitudes compared to the uncontrolled ictal iEEG signals.
-Similarly, figure~\ref{fig:amp_reduction} shows the percentage reduction in amplitude for all electrodes in all seizures.
-There was an average of $48.96\% \pm 16.94\%$ reduction in signal amplitude.
-There was little difference in amplitude reduction between already stable and seizures requiring control ($50.38\% \pm 18.41\%$ and $48.12\% \pm 15.95\%$, respectively).
+Figure~\ref{fig:amp_reduction} shows the percent reduction in amplitude for all electrodes in all 35 seizures.
+We observed an average reduction of $48.96\% \pm 16.94\%$ in signal amplitude.
+There was little difference in amplitude reduction between fractional-order systems that were already stable during ictal and unstable fractional-order systems requiring control ($50.38\% \pm 18.41\%$ and $48.12\% \pm 15.95\%$, respectively).